History of art: Rome

 Augustus of Prima Porta (left: a painted reconstruction in Braga, Portugal; right: the marble original statue, c.
-20 BC, 2.06 m in Vatican Museums in Italy).
+20 BC, 2.06 m in Vatican Museums in Vatican City).

 No civilization has had an impact as enduring and powerful on Western art as the Roman Empire.
 The legacy of ancient Rome is evident through the medieval and early modern periods, and Roman art continues to be reused in the modern era in both traditionalist and postmodern artworks.
 Sometimes it is viewed as derived from Greek precedents, but also has its own distinguishing features, some of them inherited from Etruscan art.
 Roman sculpture is often less idealized than its Greek precedents, being very realistic.
 Roman architecture often used concrete, and features such as the round arch and dome were invented.
 Luxury objects in metal-work, gem engraving, ivory carvings, and glass are sometimes considered in modern terms to be minor forms of Roman art, although this would not necessarily have been the case for contemporaries.
 An innovation made possible by the Roman development of glass-blowing was cameo glass.
 A white 'shell' was first created, into which coloured glass was then blown so as to produce an interior lining.
 The white shell was then cut down to create relief patterns of white against a darker background.
 They also made mosaics, this way producing durable pictorial art with cut-stone cubes (tesserae) and/or chips of coloured terracotta and glass.
 Some villas of wealthy Romans had their walls covered with frescos, aimed at dazziling and entertaining guests.
 Much of Roman wall painting that survives comes from sites around the Bay of Naples, in particular Pompeii and Herculaneum, thriving towns that were preserved under metres of volcanic debris when Mount Vesuvius erupted in 79 AD.
 As a result, Roman wall painting is often discussed in terms of four 'Pompeian styles'.